HMRC Logo

 HMRC Logo History

 The move to the staff at the Parliament Street building in Whitehall began in November 2004, which indeed signaled a major restructuring in the department.
 At the same time, the choice of an appropriate emblem was initiated, which would unite both structures and meet the high status of the civil service.
 Therefore, in the spring of 2005, the HMRC logo was also introduced.
-For the entire time of the department’s work, she had two logos – initial and current, which are almost indistinguishable from each other.
+For the entire time of the department’s work, she had two logos – initial and current, which are almost indistinguishable.

 What is HMRC?